r-lib/clock/tests/testthat/_snaps/posixt.md

 # flooring can handle nonexistent times

-    Nonexistent time due to daylight savings at location 2.
+    Nonexistent time due to daylight saving time at location 2.
 Resolve nonexistent time issues by specifying the `nonexistent` argument.

 # `origin` is validated